maiaacademy/jornada-azureexpert/README.md

     > **Note:** If you get a "Our services aren't available right now" error (or a 404-type error) accessing the web application, then continue on with the lab and come back to this later.
 Sometime this can take a ~10 minutes for the routing rules to publish before it's "live".

 ## Exercise #03 - Autoscale Application (30 minutes)

-Configure and test autoscaling of the Azure Web app

 1. Open the Azure portal on a new tab on your local computer.
 Select **App Service** from the home page.
 From the list of deployed services, select the one that matches the name that you created earlier.